LaunchCodeEducation/data-analysis-curriculum/content/eda-python-pandas/reading/pandas-functions/_index.md

 weight = 4
 +++

-Now that we have a basic understanding of `pandas` data structures lets take a look at some functions that are included with the library and how they are used.
+Now that we have a basic understanding of the `.Series()` and `.DataFrame()` classes and how they are used as constructor functions, lets take a look at some other functions that are included with the library and how they are used.

 The functions included below are a small portion of those included with the library but are some of the more common ones used for exploratory data analysis.

 ## Commonly Used Functions